ITPhilCloud/github-docs-example/README.md

         print(num, "is a prime number")
 ```

-- Make note of where the backtick keybaord key is located.
+- Make note of where the backtick keyboard key is located.
 - It should appear above the tab key,
 - but it may vary based on your keyboard layout.